Video Download: Injectable Hgh Therapy Manual And Wiki Guide Part 1

 Along with the lifestyle changes we recommended earlier, balancing hormones is so important.
 Aging attacks and degrades our hormones.
 Restoring them to their youthful levels is critical to our anti-aging efforts.

 Make sure your hormones are balanced.
-Have your hormone levels and blood work checked in order to know your “baseline values”.
+Have your hormone levels and blood work checked to know your "baseline values."
 If you are older than 30, this is doubly important.

 Research has shown that utilizing testosterone, DHEA, HGH, pregnenolone, estrogen, progestogen, melatonin and other hormones for those deficient and older than 30, can put the brakes on aging, and may increase lifespan.

 Human Genetic Engineering: the Next Stage of Anti-Aging Medicine?

 The Human Genome Project was a $3 billion sequencing project funded by the US government in 1990.
 Its goal was to identify, sequence and label each rung in the genetic spiral staircase in the entire human genome: the human genetic equation.

 With that project completed in 2000, many profound discoveries have been made.
 It is now estimated that human genetic engineering and gene therapy will have their kinks worked out and become affordable and mainstream around the year 2035.